35 Best Things to Do in Nice, France

 It is a great place to explore on a lazy afternoon or even a rainy day.

-28- Take the ferry to St Tropez
+22- Take the ferry to St Tropez

-st tropez france (1)
+boats in st tropez

 Take a day trip to the glamorous seaside resort of St Tropez.